 Board and batten is one of the cheapest and easiest ways to makeover a room.
 With just a few materials and tools even a novice DIY’er can transform a room over a weekend.
-My goal is to eventually have board and batten or shiplap covering all of my wall space.
-It makes such a statement in any room.
+While there are so many different wall treatments out there that I love, board and batten is still my favorite.
+Why?
+Because it is timeless.
+This one has been around since the early colonists of America.
+Quite a long time! 🙂

 DESIGN…There are several different patterns of board and batten:

-These are just a few examples.
+These are just a couple examples.
 Of course Pinterest is full of ideas too.
 You can check out my Board and Batten Pinterest board here.

 The thickness of your battens (vertical boards) versus the thickness of your baseboards is something to consider.
 If your battens slightly hang over your baseboards, it shouldn’t be a problem.
 But if your battens are much thicker than your baseboards, it could be quite a noticeable thing and you probably won’t be very happy with the look.